peterlamar/engineering-leader/README.md

 2. Meetings should be as small as possible and invite those deemed absolutely necessary.
 Jeff Bezos ([allegedly](https://www.cnbc.com/2017/08/16/how-jeff-bezos-two-pizza-rule-can-lead-to-more-productive-meetings.html)) will not even show up if the meeting has more than 10 people.
 For the rest of us, an [8-18-1800](https://hbr.org/2015/03/how-to-know-if-there-are-too-many-people-in-your-meeting) rule can be a good guideline.

 ## How to stay on top of technical developments?

+Even the sharpest knife can get dull over time.

 1. Read the top engineering blogs such as [Facebook engineering](https://engineering.fb.com/), [Stripe](https://stripe.com/blog/engineering), [Twitter](https://blog.twitter.com/engineering/en_us.html) and others